[Last Updated: 2023/09/15]

 - Exclude Hyperlinks - Should be ticked if the reporting company has hyperlinks linking to web pages in their report.

-- The anticipated timeline for the project as to when the reporting company will go in and carry out a preliminary TextBlock tagging of their notes will be determined by when they intend to submit for a preliminary audit.
-In most cases this is carried out some time during fall.
-This is important because at present, changes in the text content and layout could result in TextBlock tagging to have to be carried out again.
-This is primarily to avoid having to redo this more than necessary.
+- The anticipated timeline for the project as to when the reporting company will go in and carry out a preliminary Textblock tagging of their notes will be determined by when they intend to submit for a preliminary audit which is usually carried out some time during autumn.
+Timing this is important because changes in the text content and layout could result in some Textblock tags having to be reapplied.

-- Once the preliminary audit has been carried out, we do not recommend that a substantial amount of TextBlock tagging is carried out as it seems that the content and layout are likely to change quite a lot during this time.
+- Once the preliminary audit has been carried out, we do not recommend that a substantial amount of Textblock tagging is carried out as changes to content and layout make it necessary to redo some tags.
+It is better to check these closer to your next audit round.

-- The final TextBlock tagging should be done once the layout of the document has been finalised and as much as possible of the content is locked as well.
+- Where possible, the final Textblock tagging should be done once the layout of the document has been finalised and as much as possible of the content is locked as well.

 CtrlPrint Frames Setup

-CtrlPrint Frames a layer in the Tagger which allows users to TextBlock tag the content of one, or multiple threaded InDesign Stories (text frames).
-The intended use of these is to allow users to TextBlock tag whole notes and avoid doing it repeatedly.
+CtrlPrint Frames is a layer in the Tagger which allows users to Textblock tag the content of one, or multiple threaded InDesign Stories (text frames).
+The intended use of these is to allow users to Textblock tag whole notes and avoid having to make continuations when applying very general tags to large parts of your notes.

-This functionality is related to the InDesign text frames, and as such, their location is easier to convert to XHTML from a PDF, so this type of tagging is less likely to be affected by content changes.
+This tagging layer is based on the InDesign text frames, and their location is easier to convert to XHTML from a PDF, so this type of tagging is less likely to be affected by content changes.
 However, it can be affected if the layout changes drastically and new InDesign text frames are inserted in the middle of the sequence.

 Avoiding Issues that can be caused by InDesign

-InDesign is used to create a PDF which is then converted to the XHTML format when the document is opened in the CtrlPrint Tagger.
+InDesign is used to create a PDF which is then automatically converted to XHTML format in the process of opening the chapter in the CtrlPrint Tagger.
 The XHTML document is where the tags can be applied.
 Actions taken in InDesign can have consequences for how the document is converted and should therefore be avoided.
 The recommendations below are general and there could be other things that impact this conversion and as they are discovered, they will be added here.
-It is important to note, that significant changes to the layout of the document such as adding or deleting pages, or moving content location on a page, will most likely have an impact on the TextBlock tagging in the document.
+It is important to note, that significant changes to the layout of the document such as adding or deleting pages, or moving content location on a page, will most likely have an impact on the Textblock tagging in the document.

 Font Related Issues